tobyfacesidk/SL-android-port/README.md

 * We have a pretty good Input System.

 If this hasn't convinced you, Then i don't mind.
 You really don't have to use this engine.

-## Important Information
-This engine was originally named "NUFNF (New Unnamed Friday Night Funkin' Engine)", We are in the process of changing the name.

 ## Special Thanks
 Special Thanks to ThePercentageGuy for giving me Ownership of NUFNF which started this Engine.